vgambier/gintonic/README.md

 `platforms` - allows you to specify a command to run a game on a particular system. `{0}` is substituted by the absolute path of the game you are launching.

 `Arcade` is a special case.
-The entry also specifies which command will be used to launch arcade games with MAME, but you do not need a game folder called `MAME`. gintonic uses MAME's internal database to list available games.
-This assumes you don't have missing MAME roms.
+The entry also specifies which command will be used to launch arcade games with MAME, but you do not need a game folder called `Arcade`. gintonic uses MAME's internal database to list available games - this assumes you don't have missing MAME roms.
 Note: this only works with MAME.

 ## Running gintonic